 1/4 t. garlic powder

-3/4 c. olive oil – added last and VERY slowly
+3/4 c. olive oil – added last, and pour in VERY slowly

 2. Start the blender and open the cap just a little.
 You want to pour the olive oil in VERY, VERY slowly.
 If you pour it in less than 2 minutes, you’re going too fast.
 The slower you pour the more the ingredients can emulsify and your end product will not separate in the refrigerator.

-3. Add about 1/4 teaspoon of stevia at a time and keep blending and tasting until it is sweetened to your liking.
+3. Add a sprinkle of stevia at a time and keep blending and tasting until it is sweetened to your liking.
 Your dressing should be a nice, bright orange color.

 Note: Because this dressing includes olive oil, it does thicken when refrigerated.
 To solve this, I simply let it set on the counter for a bit or run warm tap water over it to warm it up.

 Now go make yourself a great big salad, pour on some dressing, and enjoy eating to your health!